noone234/learn-aws-bedrock/README.md

 - full `transcript`, in the S3 bucket's `transcripts` folder
 - text summary, in a file named `results.txt`

+## Notes

+This is a Proof of Concept (POC).

+It is also a working example.

+When I started my learning journey,
+I was presented with notebooks that contained partial, outdated source code.
+Copying and pasting that code to try it out resulted in errors.
+Nothing worked.
+Building a complete functional project helped me learn.

+This can be done with AWS Step Functions instead of Lambda functions.
+I hestitated to go that far in a first project.
+It would be teaching one more AWS technology.
+It is already a stretch for software engineers to learn the technologies involved so far.
+Adding 1 more, especially for engineers who have not yet embraced Step Functions, would be too much of a learning curve.

 # Welcome to your CDK Python project!